Portland Streetcar: Compatibility with MAX

 Each Portland streetcar is 66 ft long, whereas Portland's MAX cars are 88 to 95 ft long, and streetcars are operated in revenue service as single cars at all times, never coupled into trains.
 However, all models of the fleet can couple with each other for a rescue tow.
 The shorter car length keeps station construction expense lower than would be the case for a light-rail station, but the smaller cars do not provide equal carrying capacity as that of a light-rail train; a single articulated Portland streetcar is only about one-third the length of a two-car MAX train.

 Streetcar tracks in Portland are the same gauge as MAX tracks, but of a lighter and shallower construction (the rail bed is only 1 ft deep), and the two systems share the same overhead line voltage, 750 V DC.
 Because of this, it is technically possible for a Portland 10T or 12-Trio streetcar to run on MAX tracks, and indeed originally this was planned to take place if a streetcar needed a particular type of maintenance work that was beyond the capabilities of Portland Streetcar's own "carbarn".
-The two systems are connected at two places: the first is a single curve of track at 10th and Morrison connecting to the westbound Red and Blue Line track.
+The two systems are connected at two places: the first is a single curve of track at SW 10th and Morrison connecting to the westbound Red and Blue Line track.
 An additional set of connections exists at both ends of the Tilikum Crossing, as Central Loop streetcars share tracks with the MAX Orange Line to cross the bridge.